ExpandingMan/dotfiles/README.md

 Here is a list of some useful applications that I would like to remember exist

 ### [`qutebrowser`](https://wiki.archlinux.org/index.php/Qutebrowser)
 A vim-like browser.
-Initially I was just using a vim plugin called tridactyl for firefox, but I was surprised how well qutebrowser works.
-I have a configuration for it here.
-The one major disadvantage that I can see is that the ad blocking needs improvement.
+Configuration for it in this repo.
+The major disadvantage is of course the lack of add-ons.

 ### `arandr`
 This is pretty crucial for `i3`.  `arandr` is a simple GUI that lets you arrange the layout of your display output and change resolutions.  `arandr` works by